HackerUSA-CE/CSS-Responsive-Boxes/README.md

 ## Get Started

 - each folder has an `index.html` and a `main.css`
-- each should have some starter divs and the css should be linked.
+- each should have some starter code and the css should be linked.
 Check to make sure!
+- Add elements and classes/ids, as needed
 - Feel free to add colors and borders to help you visualize your page
 - Remember - divs with no content, by default, have a height and width of 0.
 Use your dev tools and set min-height/min-width, as needed
+- Your learning will come from trying.
+Don't worry about having a perfect approach or solution.

 ### Media Query 1